ShapeReality/cuboid-docs/docs/index.md

 </div>

 ## Key features
-- ShapeReality is a local, standalone application for Meta Quest 2 and Meta Quest Pro.
+- Cuboid is a local, standalone application for Meta Quest 2 and Meta Quest Pro.
 It does not require an internet connection or creating an account.
 - Import *any* Unity Prefab or 3D model into the application via our Unity plugin (custom MonoBehaviour scripts excluded)
 - **Translate, rotate and scale** objects using gizmos and intuitive scale bounds handles, from a distance!
 - Select, cut, copy, paste, duplicate and delete objects via a context menu.